IADIY/AiyeCam-Talpa/API/GPIO.md

 ### Description

-Initializes GPIO driver, configs port direction and contrl register, configs interrupt register if needed.
+Initializes GPIO driver, configs port direction and control register, configs interrupt register if needed.
 All GPIO pins are initialized as input in.

 ### Parameters